-#1 Start Amazon Promotions
+#1 Use Amazon Promotions

 In Amazon’s Seller Central, merchants can create promotions.
 These promotions can automatically apply to customer purchases or you can require a coupon code to be used.
 The trick here is that you can display on your listing page what your promotion is.
 For example, “Buy $100 worth of xyz products and get 15% off your order.”

 You can also create coupon codes that are not displayed on the page that you can share with others to help drive sales.
 Any jump in sales is going to help your product rank better in Amazon’s search results.
 More below on using these promotions.
+You can also create promotions that are just for Amazon Prime members.

 #2 Create Amazon Lightning Deals